pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     resources being exchanged re-emerge as a currency, i.e. serve for wealth cumulation and participate in most deals?
 Or would more dynamical, blended and local currencies start to emerge?
-Is there a theory of emergence of money in distributed, decentralized economies?
+Is there a theory of emergence of moneys in distributed, decentralized economies?

 [More on these questions.](/wiki/Questions_That_Bother_Us "wikilink")